Gradient estimators for parameter inference in discrete stochastic kinetic models: Gradient Estimation in Gillespie SSA for Steady-State Observables

-In the Gillespie SSA, the time evolution of a chemical reaction network is represented as a sequence of discrete reaction events separated by waiting times.
-Both the reaction events and the waiting times are sampled from probability distributions that depend on input parameters~$\theta$ (such as the reaction rates) and the current count of molecules in the system~$N_{s-1}$ (Fig.~\ref{fig:estimator_illustration}a).
-At each step~$s$, one reaction channel denoted by its index~$I_s$ is sampled from the set of possible reactions.
-The probability~$p(I_s \mid N_{s-1})$ of selecting reaction channel~$I_s$ is proportional to its propensity, which depends on~$N_{s-1}$.
-Here, $N_{s-1}$ is a vector with its dimensionality defined by the total number of molecule species in the system.
-Since the molecule count~$N_{s-1}$ at step~$s-1$ is fully determined by the reaction history, i.e., the sequence of all previously sampled reaction channel indices $I_{\leq s-1} = \{I_1, ..., I_{s-1} \}$, we may equivalently write $p(I_s \mid N_{s-1}) = p(I_s \mid I_{\le s-1})$.
-Based on the sampled reaction index~$I_s$ at step~$s$, the molecule count is updated according to $N_{s+1} = N_s + \Delta N_s$, with vector~$\Delta N_s$ denoting the change in molecule number induced by the reaction event.
-Explicitly, $\Delta N_s = \mathcal{S} X_s$, where $X_s$ is a vector that is non-zero only at the sampled reaction index $I_s$ and zero otherwise (one-hot encoding), and~$\mathcal{S}$ denotes the stoichiometric matrix.
-The waiting time~$\Delta t_s$ until the next reaction is drawn from an exponential distribution with a characteristic timescale set by the total propensity~$a^\mathrm{tot}_{s-1}$, which in turn depends on the current count of molecules in the system, $p(\Delta t_s \mid N_{s-1}) = p(\Delta t_s \mid I_{\le s-1})$.
-For the time update, the system time is incremented by the sampled waiting time, $t_s = t_{s-1} + \Delta t_s$.
-The procedure of sampling the reaction and the waiting time is repeated until the accumulated simulation time~$t_s$ reaches the prescribed final time~$t_\mathrm{final}$.
+In the Gillespie SSA, the time evolution of a chemical reaction network is represented as a sequence of discrete reaction events separated by random waiting times~\citep{gillespie1977exact}.
+At each step~$s$, the waiting time $\Delta t_s$ until the next reaction and the chemical reaction that occurs after the waiting time are sampled.
+The sampled reaction channel is denoted by its index~$I_s$ in the set of allowed reactions and uniquely determines the change in molecule count~$\Delta N_s$.
+The time $t_{s-1}$ and molecule count $N_{s-1}$ are updated according to the sampled waiting time and reaction channel index,

+The probability~$p(I_s \mid N_{s-1})$ of selecting reaction channel~$I_s$ is proportional to its propensity, which depends on the current molecule count~$N_{s-1}$.
+Here, $N_{s-1}$ is a vector with dimensionality equal to the total number of molecular species in the system.
+Since the molecule count~$N_{s-1}$ at step~$s-1$ is fully determined by the reaction history, i.e., the sequence of previously sampled reaction channel indices $I_{\leq s-1} = \{I_1, \dots, I_{s-1} \}$, we may equivalently write $p(I_s \mid N_{s-1}) = p(I_s \mid I_{\le s-1})$.
+Based on the sampled reaction index~$I_s$ at step~$s$, the molecule count is updated according to $N_{s} = N_{s-1} + \Delta N_s$, with vector~$\Delta N_s$ denoting the change in molecule counts induced by the reaction event.
+Explicitly, $\Delta N_s = \mathcal{S} X_s$, where $X_s$ is a vector that is non-zero only at the sampled reaction index~$I_s$ and zero otherwise, and~$\mathcal{S}$ denotes the stoichiometric matrix encoding the changes in molecule counts associated with each reaction channel~\citep{rao2016nonequilibrium}.
+The waiting time~$\Delta t_s$ until the next reaction is drawn from an exponential distribution $p(\Delta t_s \mid N_{s-1}) = p(\Delta t_s \mid I_{\le s-1})$ with a characteristic timescale set by the total propensity~$a^\mathrm{tot}_{s-1}$, which in turn depends on the current molecule count.
+The time is then incremented by the sampled waiting time, $t_s = t_{s-1} + \Delta t_s$.
+This procedure is repeated until the accumulated simulation time~$t_s$ reaches the prescribed final time~$t_\mathrm{final}$.